Truckload shipping: Packaging

 Freight is usually loaded onto pallets for unit loads.
 Sturdy shipping containers such as crates or corrugated fiberboard boxes are commonly used.
 Carriers have published tariffs that provide some guidance for packaging.
 Packaging engineers design and test packaging to meet the specific needs of the logistics system and the product being shipped.

 Truckload shipments are sometimes broken down into individual containers and further shipped by LTL or express carriers.
 Packaging for TL often needs to withstand the more severe handling of individual shipments.
 A typical full truckload for a dry van trailer consists of 24 standard pallets of cargo that weighs up to 45,000 lbs. (or more).

 History

-When the US Interstate Highway System expanded in the 1950s, the trucking industry took over a large market share of transportation of goods throughout the country.
-Before this era, railroads had transported the bulk of goods country wide.
-The Interstate Highway System allowed merchandise to travel door to door much more easily.
-Since then, truckload carriers have utilized the interstate system to transport merchandise across the country.
-They typically will bring the merchandise from the distribution center in one area of the country to a distribution center in a different part of the country.
-The increase in truckload freight transportation has reduced the amount of time taken to transport goods where the freight was manufactured or produced to the different areas around the nation.
+When the US Interstate Highway System expanded in the 1950s, the trucking industry took over a large market share of goods transportation, which had previously relied primarily on railroads.
+The Interstate Highway System allowed merchandise to travel door to door from a distribution center in one area to a distribution center in another area, and it made long-distance freight transport faster.